andreas-schoch/dominoscript/readme.md

 **<ins>What is an escape sequence?:</ins>**

 Escape sequences are sequences of characters that are used to represent special non-printable keyboard keys like arrow keys but can also be used to control terminal behavior, such as cursor position, text color and more.
-Check out the [Escape Sequence reference](#Special-keyboard-Characters) instruction to see how to reset the state of all keys.
+You can google them.
+Then just transform them to the correct domino sequence.

 #### `KEYRES`
 <img src="assets/horizontal/5-5.png" alt="Domino" width="128">